Laura Knight(1877-1970), Artist

 Dame Laura Knight

-Knight studied at the Nottingham School of Art, and there met her future husband Harold Knight.
+Knight studied at Nottingham School of Art in 1900, and there met Harold Knight.
 After marrying in 1903, they joined an artists' colony at Staithes, Yorkshire, before moving in 1908 to Newlyn, Cornwall.
-In 1929 Knight was created Dame of the British Empire, and in 1936 became the third woman elected to the Royal Academy.
-During the war, her distinguished career and popularity with the British public made her an obvious choice for the War Artists Advisory Committee, who tasked a selection of British artists with recording the war at home and abroad.
-In 1945 Knight asked to be sent to the trial of Nazi war criminals in Nuremberg.
-Her retrospective at the RA in 1965 was the first accorded to a woman.
+In 1929 she was created Dame of the British Empire, and in 1936 became the first woman elected to full membership of the Royal Academy.
+Her subjects included Gypsies, dancers and circus performers.
+During the war, her popularity and distinguished career made her an obvious choice for the War Artists Advisory Committee, who tasked British artists with recording the war.
+In 1945 she asked to record the trial of Nazi war criminals in Nuremberg.
+Her 1965 retrospective at the RA was the first accorded to a woman.

 oil on canvas, 1913